ljw9510/2026MLCOE/README.md

 This repository contains the solution code and project report for **Part 1: From Classical Filters to Particle Flows** of the JP Morgan MLCOE TSRL 2026 Internship assessment.

-The project explores the evolution of State Space Model (SSM) filtering, starting from foundational Gaussian approximations and sequential Monte Carlo methods, and culminating in advanced, high-dimensional **Particle Flow Filters (PFF)**.
+The project explores the evolution of State Space Model (SSM) filtering, starting from foundational Gaussian approximations and Sequential Monte Carlo methods, and culminating in advanced, high-dimensional **Particle Flow Filters (PFF)**.
 The implementation focuses on numerical stability, particle degeneracy mitigation, and the application of invertible and kernel-based flows.

 ## Repository Contents